shaid01/esign-backend-2/EsignBackend/readme.txt

+﻿-- delete "AccessToken" cookie with token from Microsoft Edge: Inspect -> Application -> Cookies -> Delete

-﻿-- to see all ports already used by another processes: netsh interface ipv4 show excludedportrange protocol=tcp
+-- to see all ports already used by another processes: netsh interface ipv4 show excludedportrange protocol=tcp

 HTTP Error 405 - see "web.config":
 	  <modules runAllManagedModulesForAllRequests="false">